 Additional Precautions Conditions of Glides Check to see if chair and desk glides are in good condition and replace where indicated.
 Worn glides can gouge the floor coverings and possibly cause asbestos fiber release.

 Parking Lot/Walkway Maintenance During the winter months, have parking lots and walkways swept to avoid tracking salt and ice-melting compounds into the school by students.
 These materials can cause severe scuffing of floor coverings and lead to the release of asbestos fibers into the school

 How can asbestos floor tiles be safely removed?

 Floor tiles in good condition should be maintained in accordance with the UESPA guidance above.
-If tiles are going to be removed because of renovation, removal work should be performed safely and in accordance with local, state and federal laws.
+If tiles are going to be removed because of renovation or removal, work should be performed safely and in accordance with local, state, and federal laws.